arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 # Lab 05 - Implement Intersite Connectivity
 # Student lab manual

+>**Note:** This lab uses Powershell to setup the Virtual Network Gateway and Local Network Gateway.
+You can also implement a Site-to-Site VPN using the demo provided in the VILT.

 ## Lab scenario

 Contoso has its datacenters in Boston, New York, and Seattle offices connected via a mesh wide-area network links, with full connectivity between them.
 You need to implement a lab environment that will reflect the topology of the Contoso's on-premises networks and verify its functionality.